catseye/The-Dossier/article/Some Notes on Drawing.md

 for imagination.
 I have to remember what a horse looks like, and what a horn looks like, but I have to imagine what a unicorn looks like.

 Unicorns!
 Don't get me started on unicorns.
-They're an aesthetics researchers favourite animal to fixate on.
-Because a drawing of a unicorn isn't a *representation* of a unicorn, you see, because they don't exist, you see, and you can't *represent* something that doesn't exist, you see, and I know they don't exist because I've visited every planet in the galaxy and I've never seen one on any of them.
+They're a philosophical aesthetician's [(Footnote 3)](#footnote-3) absolute favourite animal.
+Because a drawing of a unicorn isn't a *representation* of a unicorn, you see, because they don't exist, you see, and you can't *represent* something that doesn't exist, you see, and that is very important in the world of philosophical aesthetics.
+And I know they don't exist because I've visited every planet in the galaxy and I've never seen one on any of them.

-The main drawback is, of course, that it's easy to get basic things wrong.
+The main drawback of drawing from the imagination is, of course, that it's easy to get basic things wrong.
 By "basic things" I mean, the relative length of limbs of a figure, or the foreshortening, or sometimes even the number of digits on a hand, for goodness sake.
-And even if not wrong, for something complex and subtle like the human figure, it's almost inevitable that the drawer will miss some of the subtleties.
-The result is something that "looks made up".
+And even if not wrong, for something complex and subtle like the human figure, it's almost inevitable that the drawer will miss some of the subtleties, like the way the muscles flex when a heavy object is being held versus when one's hand is empty.
+The result is a picture that looks "made up" somehow — it's usually hard to say exactly what is wrong because it is only that the visual cues are kind of "off", they don't add up.

 For this reason, some would call drawing from the imagination, especially drawing the human figure this way, the ultimate test of an artist.
 I don't know, but I agree